cabforum/netsec/docs/NSR.md

 CA Infrastructure and Network Equipment MUST be implemented and configured to authenticate and encrypt connections:

    1. between CA Infrastructure components; and
-   2. between CA Infrastructure and non-CA Infrastructure.
+   2. between CA Infrastructure and non-CA Infrastructure under CA management.

 CA Infrastructure and Network Equipment MUST be implemented and configured in a manner that minimizes unnecessary active components and capabilities such that: